heathhenley/heathhenley.github.io/content/posts/computing-pi-by-throwing-darts.md

 just looked at the idea.
 Later, I was re-introduced to the example when I began to do undergrad ChE research - I was going to be working on a Monte Carlo molecular simulation code for small molecules.
-When I started, I had no idea what that meant - and one of the first exercises that my adviser gave me, to the idea of computing some physical quantity using simulation, was by chance, this "estimate pi by throwing darts" example.
+When I started, I had no idea what that meant - and one of the first exercises that my adviser gave me, to introduce the idea of computing some physical quantity using simulation, was by chance, this "estimate pi by throwing darts" example.

 ## Estimating Pi by throwing darts